Moduli of objects in finite length abelian categories: Introduction

 \subsection{Vistas}

 We view this project as the first step in our attempt to understand strange duality \cite{DT94, Beauville95, derksen-weyman,marian-oprea-strange} in the context of abelian categories.
-Exploring the strange duality phenomena for categories satisfying \cref{standing assumptions on C} will be part of our future research.
+Exploring the strange duality phenomena for nearly finite categories will be part of our future research.

-A possible avenue of exploration for the interested reader would be to understand concretely the wall crossing behavior of the stability conditions that we provide.
+A possible avenue of exploration for the interested reader would be to understand concretely the wall-crossing behavior of the stability conditions that we provide.
 It should be possible to use the $\Theta$-stratification and the linearity of the moduli problem to keep track of the variation of the moduli spaces in some of the examples in \Cref{section: example}.
 Furthermore, we have not attempted to investigate further the geometry of the moduli spaces that can be constructed using our theory, so this is another natural direction to investigate.